David-tech-A/ai-case-study/README.md

 BlackRock Lab for Artificial Intelligence

 * When was the company incorporated?
- The BlackRock Lab for Artificial Intelligence was established in February 2018.
+ '#'The BlackRock Lab for Artificial Intelligence was established in February 2018.
- It’s located in Palo Alto, California, and focuses on leveraging AI to improve financial well-being and solve challenging problems throughout the firm.
+ '#'It’s located in Palo Alto, California, and focuses on leveraging AI to improve financial well-being and solve challenging problems throughout the firm.

 * Who are the founders of the proyect?
-The BlackRock Lab for Artificial Intelligence is co-headed by **Rachel Schutt** and **Stephen Boyd**.
-Rachel Schutt is a Managing Director and Technical Fellow at BlackRock, while Stephen Boyd is the Samsung Professor of Engineering and Professor of Electrical Engineering at Stanford University.
+ '#'The BlackRock Lab for Artificial Intelligence is co-headed by **Rachel Schutt** and **Stephen Boyd**.
+Rachel Schutt is a Managing Director and Technical Fellow at BlackRock, while
+ '#'Stephen Boyd is the Samsung Professor of Engineering and Professor of Electrical Engineering at Stanford University.

 * How did the idea for the company (or project) come about?